Skip to main content

 7. Banbir had a son who had escaped to Marwar.

-9. Jaimal Rathore was the nephew to Meera Bai from Merta, in Marwar
+9. Jaimal Rathore was the nephew of Meera Bai from Merta, in Marwar

 10. Udai Singh had successfully won a few major wars, with Banbir, Bundi, Marwar, and some small provinces that had rebelled in Mewar itself.

 11. Jaivanta Bai had walked out after facing differences with her husband.
-She had stayed a few years in Jallore, where Pratap got inspired by patriotism by his grandfather who was also a friend of the brave Rana Sanga.
+She had stayed a few years in Jalore, where Pratap got inspired by patriotism from his grandfather, who was also a friend of the brave Rana Sanga.
 She had then moved to Mewar and stayed at the Bhils village in disguise.
-The Bhils who were not in favour of the Royals lovingly called this young valiant boy Kika and Pratap learned to bow fighting and guerrilla warfare Technics from them.
-When they discovered his true identity they offered him help whenever he needed it and indeed obliged with Bhil Punja on the lead at Haldighati.
+The Bhils, who were not in favour of the Royals, lovingly called this young valiant boy Kika and Pratap learned bow-fighting and guerrilla warfare from them.
+When they discovered his true identity, they offered him help whenever he needed it and indeed obliged with Bhil Punja on the lead at Haldighati.
 He is even rumoured to have killed a wild leopard (tiger) in Bhilwara's forest with a dagger.

-12. Rajkumari Phool Kanwar, daughter to Ram Singh Rathore, the first son of Rao Maldeo was given in marriage alliance with Kunwar Pratap to protect Ram Singh who had rebelled against his father and joined Udai Singh against Rajput alliances.
-He fought and died in Haldighati with his brother Chandrasen while their second brother Udai Singh Rathore also known as Mota Raja was defeated by Pratap in the Mewar Marwar war in 1573 upon which he had agreed not to aid Akbar in wars against Mewar.
+12. Rajkumari Phool Kanwar, daughter of Ram Singh Rathore, the first son of Rao Maldeo, was given in marriage alliance with Kunwar Pratap to protect Ram Singh, who had rebelled against his father and joined Udai Singh against Rajput alliances.
+He fought and died in Haldighati with his brother Chandrasen, while their second brother Udai Singh Rathore, also known as Mota Raja, was defeated by Pratap in the Mewar Marwar war in 1573, upon which he had agreed not to aid Akbar in wars against Mewar.

 14. However, upon his sudden death, his son Jagat Singh faced a lot of Mughal Opposition as Shah Jahan did away with the signed treaty made by their forefathers.